Or the lazy. Or those who aren’t at all lazy but would much prefer a nap.

 1) Buy cake-doughnut Timbits.

-2) Impale on sticks (lollipop sticks from Michael’s or another craft store, or wooden coffee stirrers).
+2) Impale on sticks (lollipop sticks from Michael’s or another craft store, or wood coffee stirrers).

 3) Melt chocolate – any kind – and dip them in.